honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 ***

+The Wee Spoke Hub is part funded by Smarter Choices Smarter Places, Gannochy Trust and the Bank of Scotland Foundation.
+The Smarter Choices Smarter Places is a Paths for All’s programme funded by Transport Scotland.

-We are excited to offer some new cycle-focused activities as Covid-19 restrictions ease over the next few months - keep your eye on this page, our social media and newsletter for information about dates for these activities and workshops coming soon!
+This funding is enabling us to restart our much-loved **Fix Your Own Bike** workshops; volunteer programme and offer some exciting new cycle-focused activities to help folk develop a love of bikes and biking!
+Keep your eye on this page, our social media and newsletter for information about dates for these activities and workshops coming soon!

 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1568759594/shrubcoop.org/media/Untitled_design_biphum.png)